Ball-Man/AlGraph/README.md

 Double clicking on the .jar file found in the build/ directory should also work(common on Windows systems).

+Dependencies:
+  - java > 8
+  - javafx (not included in the java package anymore.
+On arch linux `java8-openjfx`, on debian `openjfx`)

 For more specific information check out the [wiki](https://github.com/Ball-Man/AlGraph/wiki).